duosecurity/duo_universal_atlassian/README.md

 - Confluence: https://duo.com/docs/confluence
 - Jira: https://duo.com/docs/jira

+## TLS 1.2 and 1.3 Support

+Duo_universal_atlassian uses the Java cryptography libraries for TLS operations.
+Both TLS 1.2 and 1.3 are supported by Java 8 and later versions.

 ## Development Prerequisites
 The following are steps for the open source community to build and contribute to this plugin.
  - Install the [Atlassian SDK](https://developer.atlassian.com/server/framework/atlassian-sdk/install-the-atlassian-sdk-on-a-linux-or-mac-system/)